No longer an art form…

 - Your financial objectives have changed since your holdings were last reviewed or are likely to do so in the near future.

-- You are still holding funds that you bought more than ten years ago, such as those purchased in an early individual savings account (ISA).
+- You are still holding funds that you bought more than ten years ago.

 - You have inherited investments that were simply added to your portfolio without review.